About the Programme

 Field Progeny Testing

-BAIF’s programme for progeny testing of bulls is 37 years old.
-BAIF declared the test evaluation on purebred Holstein-Friesian and Holstein x Zebu crossbred bulls with excellent progeny test results.
-The present programme aims at evaluating the crossbred bulls at farmer level management.
-The contemporary comparison (C.C.) relative breeding value (R.B.V.) for milk of the progeny tested bulls, is presented below.
-Since 2014, a field progeny testing programme for HF crossbred bulls is also being implemented in Uttar Pradesh under National Dairy Plan-I. So far, semen doses of 85 bulls are being used for test insemination and the batch of progenies are in milk recording stage.
+BAIF’s programme of progeny testing of bulls is now 40 years old.
+BAIF declared the test evaluation on purebred Holstein-Friesian and Holstein X Zebu crossbred bulls with excellent results.
+The present programme aim at evaluating the crossbred bulls at farmer-level management.
+The contemporary comparison (C.C.) and relative breeding value (R.B.V.) for milk of the progeny-tested bulls are presented.
+During the period 2014-2019, another field progeny testing programme for HF crossbred bulls was implemented in Uttar Pradesh state under National Dairy Plan-I and post NDP period the programme is being implemented in 38 Cattle Development Centers.
+During the project period, semen doses of 85 bulls were used for test inseminations and progenies from the first bull batch completed their performance and other bulls’ progeny were under the milk recording stage.

 Notations Used